GenesisFR/HowToBecomeGoodAtShooters/README.md

 - avoid standing in front of a teammate who uses the Demolitionist grenade launcher or Firestarter Chem Launcher, you'll make them kill themselves
 - shooting environmental hazards (such as gas tanks) won't hurt your teammates and should be done before they or the AI does it so that they don't get interrupted in the middle of an engagement
 - there's no friendly fire, however shooting weak points from any mob (dead or alive) will hurt your teammates
+- try to spread out to cover the entire width of an area to discourage the AI from pushing
 - when a teammate is getting flanked and focused by a mob, you should help them by prioritizing that mob if you can
 - when a teammate is putting a mob under disabling status effects, you should focus on that mob
 - when you see a teammate is too busy holding a lane, you should hold his other lane if your build allows it